usemsedge/PitUtils/README.md

 Things to do later:
 Hopper Checker (Scans lobby for nons with high killstreaks.)
 Low-Life Mystic Checker (Tells you if any mystics are low lives.)
 Player Count Checker (Shows how much enchants like shark, notglad, and soli proc.)

+Type /pit for the list of commands

 Contact me on discord at cityblock#7498 for bugs or help.